Prevention

 A Growing Concern for Parents

-In Singapore, myopia isn't just common, it's almost expected.
-With nearly 80% of young adults developing nearsightedness by adulthood, parents are right to be concerned.
-The good news?
-Myopia isn't just something you "get", it's something you can prevent or slow down with the right steps.
+Did you know that Singapore has one of the highest rates of myopia in the world, with 60% of children developing myopia by primary school!1-4 The good news?
+Myopia isn't just something you "get", it's something you can manage or slow down with the right habits.

 Why Prevention Matters

-Myopia Approach on Prevention.
-Myopia often starts young and progresses quickly, especially with increased screen time and limited outdoor play.
-If left unchecked, high myopia can lead to more serious eye problems like retinal detachment, glaucoma, or even vision loss.
+Myopia may start young and progresses quickly, especially with increased screen time and limited outdoor play.
+If left unchecked, high myopia can lead to more serious eye problems like retinal detachment, glaucoma or myopic macular degeneration that may result in permanent visual impairment.
 That's why prevention is more than just an option, it's essential.

-Excessive Screen Time: Tablets, phones, and computers strain young eyes, encouraging elongation of the eyeball, the root cause of myopia.
+Excessive Screen Time: Tablets, phones, and computers strain young eyes, encouraging elongation of the eyeball.

 Lack of Outdoor Play: Natural light plays a crucial role in regulating eye growth.
-Children who spend less time outdoors face higher myopia risks.
+Children who spend less time outdoors face higher myopia.

 Genetic Predisposition: If one or both parents are nearsighted, the likelihood of their child developing myopia increases significantly.

-Poor Visual Habits: Reading in dim light, holding screens too close, and prolonged near-work without breaks contribute to eye strain.
+Poor Visual Habits: Reading in dim light, holding screens too close, and prolonged near-work without breaks contribute to eye strain which may worsen myopia..

-Why It Matters: Early prevention can slow or even halt the progression of myopia, ensuring healthier vision throughout life.
+Why It Matters: Early prevention can significantly help slow or even halt the progression of myopia, ensuring healthier vision throughout life.

 The Solution: Simple Steps for Stronger Vision

-Even weekend park visits or after-school play can make a difference.
+Even weekend park visits strolls or after-school play can make a difference.

 Screen Time Limits: Balance Is Key